isbkch/hass-addons/ftp-to-S3/README.md

 My setup currently is using the official FTP add-on to enable an FTP server on the Pi running Hass, thus accepting my FTP cameras uploads and then this add-ons take care of the rest.

-Although I have a decade of experience in software engineering, I'm not a Python developer, so this awesome add-on was a big inspiration https://github.com/gdrapp/hass-addons
+Big thanks to this [awesome add-on was](https://github.com/gdrapp/hass-addons) that was a big inspiration for mine

-Every contribution is welcome.